-As of 31 December 2022, the Company has USD 50.4 million as prepayments to suppliers for materials and equipment for the construction of NSMVs 1-5 and SRIV 1.
+As of 31 December 2023, the Company has USD 58.9 million as prepayments to suppliers for materials and equipment for the construction of NSMVs 2-5, the SRIV and CVs 1-3.

 The Company is required to make deposits on long-lead items as well as some progress payments made before the materials and equipment are shipped and delivered.
 It is the Company's policy to not include these materials and equipment as cost of vessels sold until they are received at the shipyard.